causaest/dbframes/README.md

-# dbframes: Tools for creating database files from popular R dataframes
+# dbframes: Tools for creating database files from R dataframes

+These tools have an educational purpose, and are not meant to be a production tool.
+For more sophisticated applications, see the `{dm}` package.

-Currently, the following datasets are supported:
+Currently, the following data frames are supported:

 - `datasets::mtcars`

-You can apply the same methodology to any other dataframe.
+The same methodology can be applied to any other dataframe to obtain a database file.